 Course grades of F and XF earn no graduate credit.
 A student who fails a course is subject to probation or, in certain cases, dismissal.
 (For details, see the Student Handbook.)
 The grade of "F" is permanently inscribed on the student's transcript.
 If a student is placed on probation and is permitted or required to repeat the course, the student may retake the course one time, normally no more than two years following the term in which the "F" was received.
-If the student earns a better grade in the repeat course, the original "F" remains on the transcript but is no longer calculated in the student's GPA, and the new grade both appears on the transcript and is calculated as part of the student's GPA.
+If the student earns a better grade in the repeat course, the original "F" remains on the transcript but is no longer calculated in the student's GPA; the new grade both appears on the transcript and is calculated as part of the student's GPA.

-A student whose GPA falls below 2.7 is also placed on probation.
+A student whose cumulative GPA falls below the minimum for his or her program (3.00 - MAT andCAS: 2.7 - MACM and basic certificates: 2.85 - D.Min.) is also placed on probation.
 A student on probation for this reason who wishes to repeat a course voluntarily, in order to improve his or her cumulative GPA, may petition the Dean for permission to do so.
 Permission is normally granted only if the course grade was less than C+ and if the Dean believes that repeating the course will improve not only the student's GPA, but also his or her mastery of the subject.
-If the student earns a better grade in the repeat course, the original grade remains on the transcript but is no longer calculated in the student's GPA, and the new grade both appears on the transcript and is calculated as part of the student's GPA.
+If the student earns a better grade in the repeat course, the original grade remains on the transcript but is no longer calculated in the student's GPA; the new grade both appears on the transcript and is calculated as part of the student's GPA.
 Voluntary repeat courses must normally be taken no more than two years following the term in which the original course was taken.